 Sesame Street gang: Strike a pose with Elmo, hug Big Bird or hang out with Oscar the Grouch.
 The cute crew can be found at various timings in the New York Zone.

 AUTOBOTS, Roll Out!: Kiddos will want in on snapping a photo with Optimus Prime and Bumblebee at the daily meet-and-greet sessions in Sci-Fi City.
 Roll out, freedom fighters!

 Meet Egyptian Royalty: Head to Ancient Egypt to hang out with Egyptian royalty, happening at various times throughout the day.

-Shrek and his gang: You’ll get your USS happily ever after when you bag a family shot hanging out with Shrek, Puss, Donkey and Princess Fiona in the Far Far Away Zone.
+Shrek and his gang: You’ll get your Universal Studios Singapore happily ever after when you bag a family shot hanging out with Shrek, Puss, Donkey and Princess Fiona in the Far Far Away Zone.